 Note: Demographic information will not be used to assess eligibility for the program.

-- Your EFP Workbook Number (unless applying
+- Provide your EFP Workbook Number*

-- Your Planning Advisor’s Name
+- Your EFP Advisor’s Name

-- Name on EFP Statement of Completion
+- Farm Name on the EFP Statement of Completion

 - This should be the same as your legal operation name, if not, please upload supporting documentation such as a certificate of incorporation, or a name change certificate, or download and complete a copy of our landowner statement.

-The following documents should be submitted with your application.
+The following documents should be submitted with your application:

-Mandatory
+- Mandatory

 - Property Assessment Notice (current year)

-- Legal Lease Agreement/ Proof of Ownership
+- Legal Lease Agreement/Proof of Ownership

 - Environmental Farm Plan (EFP) Statement of Completion